-*A. K. Wong, PhD (Director)—Hawaiian language instruction and culture through Ni‘ihau dialects, curriculum development, native Hawaiian language speaker from Ni‘ihau
+*A. K. Wong, PhD (Graduate Chair)—Hawaiian language instruction and culture through Ni‘ihau language, curriculum development, native Hawaiian language speaker from Ni‘ihau

-*C. Baker, PhD—Hawaiian grammar, construction of Hawaiian identity through language, Hawaiian language theatre, linguistic anthropology
+*C. M. K. Baker, PhD—Hawaiian discourse grammar, syntax, literature, folklore, construction of Hawaiian identity through language, Hawaiian language theatre, linguistic anthropology

 *R. Koga, MA—Hawaiian and English language and literature, language teaching and learning

 J. K. Lono, MA—Hawaiian language, literature and culture; Hawaiian 100 FGB; Summer Bridge UHM Athletics

 K. K. Lucas, MEd—Hawaiian language learning and instruction